TaylorJalpha/portfolio-v3-master/README.md

-#### This project is a WIP (work-in-progress) and should be going live within the next few days - Currently have a few node_module conflicts that need to be resolved.
+#### This project is a WIP (work-in-progress) and should be going live within the next few days, as of 09-17-2025 - Currently have a few node_module conflicts that need to be resolved.

 # ⚡️Nuxt Bento Portfolio